comango-conf/comango/README.md

 # comango

-A config management system for Gentoo, with templating functionality and script hooks.
+A config management system with templating functionality and script hooks.

+supports Gentoo and NixOS